Probely/farcaster-onprem-agent/README.md

 * Check that the agent connected successfully

   After starting the Agent, it should link-up with Probely.
 Run the following command:

   ```bash
   sudo docker exec -ti tunnel /farcaster/bin/wg show wg-tunnel | grep "latest handshake"
   ```

   You should see a `latest handshake: N seconds/minutes ago` message.

+  > If the agent is not connecting, please ensure that your [firewall](#firewall-rules)
+  > is properly configured.

-* You can now start scanning on-premises targets using Probely.
+ **You can now start scanning on-premises targets using Probely.**

 ## Option 3: Building from source